codepath/fb-services-exercise/README.md

-# fb-services-exercise
+# Services Workshop
-Additional Services Workshop Exercise
+* Proposed Service exercise for in class demo.